moraneus/MonAmI/README.md

 The `configuration` file defines parameters that control the execution of MonAmI.
 Two parameters (`INTERVAL_SIZE` and `DATA_SIZE`) require a brief upfront explanation.
 MonAmi stores interval identifiers and data as BDDs (as mentioned above).
 The BDDs are essentially encodings of binary numbers used to represent the intervals and data.
 The `SIZE` refers to the number of bits used for this representation.
 E.g. if we know we will only observe 6 different data, we only need 3 bits to represent these, hence `DATA_SIZE` can be 3.
-Note, however, the the sizes can be made bigger to be safe.
+Note, however, that the sizes can be made bigger to be safe.

     1. `DEBUG` - If true, the program will print to the console messages that describe the BDDs for each event.
     2. `INTERVAL_SIZE` - Initial length of the enumeration of intervals.